 Sam Creasey, Professional Services Manager at Integrity Software, said: "Customers using our Mobile Forms module we are now getting real time information of risk assessments, site incidents and daily checklists.
 Any issues that arise on these documents can now be quickly identified and resolved, keeping their businesses up to date with ISO standards.”

 Digitising your on-site forms promises a whole host of benefits to your construction business, particularly when it comes to health and safety.
-If you’re interested in learning more, talk to us about our Mobile Forms module today.
+If you’re interested in learning more, reach out to us about our Mobile Forms module here today.